adamency/numen/README.md

 `dotool` requires permission to `/dev/uinput` to create the virtual input devices, and a udev rule grants this to users in group input.

-You could try:
+You can try:

     echo type hello | dotool

-and if need be, you can run:
+and if need be, you could add your user to group input with:

     sudo groupadd -f input
     sudo usermod -a -G input $USER